I was a vegetarian for the majority of my life.

 What happened?

-I grew up in a predominantly Portuguese city, and as a kid I loved chorizo.
+I grew up in a predominantly Portuguese city, and as a child I loved chorizo.
 Actually, chorizo was the only meat I remember liking.
 (Which is pretty ironic considering it’s so meaty!)

 Anyhow, I liked chorizo.
 And when I went to Lisbon earlier this month I decided to try some.
-Afterall, I’ve never been vegetarian for ethical reasons, so why am I about to deny myself something I liked so much as a kid?
+Afterall, I wasn’t a vegetarian for ethical reasons, so why am I about to deny myself something I liked so much in childhood?

-Well, I really loved it.
-So the next day I ordered a tuna salad.
-Damn!
-That was delicious.
-So that night I tried a few bites of pork, octopus and clams.
+Well, I loved it.
+I’d also been dreaming about tuna sandwiches for weeks, so the next day I ordered a tuna salad – my first one ever – and that was delicious, too.
+Then I tried a few bites of pork, octopus and clams.
 Yum!
-The next day I tried ham… you see where this is going.
+Next I tried ham… you see where this is going.

 I like it raw